TcOpenGroup/tcopen-app-templates/templates/mts-s-template/t/README.md

 Checkout general prerequisites for TcOpen framework [here](https://github.com/TcOpenGroup/TcOpen/blob/dev/README.md#prerequisites).

-### Template specific prerequisites
+### Template-specific prerequisites

-- This template uses RavenDB for storage, thus you will need to register and install an instance of RavenDB.
+- This template uses RavenDB for storage, **embedded** into the application (for convenience), thus you will need [to register the installation](https://ravendb.net/buy).
+There is a community edition that you can use for free.
+- Embedded instance is good for testing and commissioning, however, in production you should use a non-embedded instance.
 Instructions [here](https://github.com/TcOpenGroup/TcOpen/tree/dev/src/TcoData/src/Repository/RavenDb#how-to-install-it).

 ## Overview

 This application aims to provide scaffolding for automated production/assembly machinery such as:

 - single assembly station.
-- group of standalone assembly stations with an ID system.
+- a group of standalone assembly stations with an ID system.
 - conveyor-based assembly and testing lines with an ID system.
 - carousel tables with an ID system.